Quantum coherence enables hybrid multitask and multisource regimes in autonomous thermal machines: Performance of the machine

 which again can be split into two contributions stemming from the two tasks being simultaneously performed, $\eta_{VI}= \eta_E + \eta_{AP}$ with:

 in term of standard Carnot efficiencies for a heat engine $\eta_C= 1-T_1/T_2$ and absorption pump $\eta_{AP}^{\max}$, respectively, as given above.

 Fig.~\ref{fig:cohybrid1} shows three power-efficiency diagrams for operating regime VI when coherence is present in the hot reservoir, for both individual and collective performance evaluation.
-The heat engine, absorption heat pump and the overall hybrid machine VI performance diagrams are plotted in Fig.~\ref{fig:cohybrid1}a), Fig.~\ref{fig:cohybrid1}b) and Fig.~\ref{fig:cohybrid1}c), respectively.
+The heat engine, absorption heat pump and the overall hybrid machine VI performance diagrams are plotted in Figs.~\ref{fig:cohybrid1}a), ~\ref{fig:cohybrid1}b), and ~\ref{fig:cohybrid1}c), respectively.

 The heat engine performance is shown in Fig.~\ref{fig:cohybrid1}a), where the coherent work $\Dot{W}_3$ is plotted against the engine's standard efficiency $\eta_{E}$ for different values of $\lambda_3$.
 The optimal configuration of the engine is reached for $|\Dot{W}^{\rm max}_3|\approx 0.1$ with its corresponding efficiency $\eta_{E}(|\Dot{W}^{\rm max}_3|)\approx 0.0162$, which actually coincides with the maximum achievable efficiency $\eta_E^{\rm max}$.